- Guide Service

 Length

-Day 6: On our final day on the coast, we will hike 3 miles through the ancient coastal forest; a dramatic shift from the previous days on the beach.
-We will pass through coastal meadows and bogs before meeting a shuttle at the Ozette Trailhead and be transported to the Sol Duc Campground where we will celebrate the halfway point of our journey with ice cream and a re-supply of fresh food and a clean change of clothes.
+Day 6: On our last coastal day, we’ll hike out to the trailhead, meet our transport to the Fairholme Boat Launch for pickup where we will be transported to Lost Resort Campground where we will celebrate the halfway point of our journey with ice cream and a re-supply of fresh food and a clean change of clothes.

 Day 8: After a night of rest, we will have the chance to sleep in this morning!
 Our hike today will take us 3.5 miles to picturesque Mink Lake high in the mountains and surrounded by deep, dense forest.
 We will settle in for our first night in the mountainous backcountry with an entirely different perspective of the same national park.